Drug Interactions between amoxicillin and Children's Zyrtec

 - Children's Zyrtec (cetirizine)

 Interactions between your drugs

-There were no interactions found in our database between amoxicillin and Children's Zyrtec - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between amoxicillin and Children's Zyrtec.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Amoxicillin is in the drug class aminopenicillins.

 Amoxicillin is used to treat the following conditions:

 - Lyme Disease, Arthritis

 - Lyme Disease, Erythema Chronicum Migrans